ThomasPfuhl/gdm/README.md

 ### Populate the database with basic data

-Create the tables and pupopulate them with minimal data:
+Create the GDM system tables and pupopulate them with minimal data:

     composer dump-autoload
     php artisan migrate